ibm-cloud-docs/log-analysis/agent/config_agent_linux.md

     By default, **/var/log** is monitored.

-6. Optionally, configure the LogDNA agent to tag your hosts.
+6. Optionally, configure the logging agent to tag your hosts.

-7. Start the LogDNA agent.
+7. Start the logging agent.

     ```
     sudo /etc/init.d/logdna-agent start